Contacting and Reporting suspected Discrimination, Bullying or (sexual) Harassment

 The WGEI (Working Group on Equality Issues) informs, advises and supports people in cases of discrimination based on gender, age, ethnicity, religion/belief and sexual orientation, as well as in cases of sexist behavior and/or sexual harassment and suspected bullying.

-Your report of experienced or observed discrimination will be anonymized on request.
-Personal data will not be passed on to third parties.
+• Reports of experienced or observed discrimination can be anonymized upon request.
+Personal data will not be shared with third parties.

-NOTE: To ensure your anonymity if desired, we recommend using an anonymized e-mail address for the report.
+NOTE: To ensure your anonymity, if desired, we recommend using an anonymized email address when submitting your report.

 1. Contact WGEI